 What We Know….

-Research shows the majority of youth and families entering CPS quite often will cross paths with children services, foster care, residential treatment, in/out patient psychiatric and medical care, juvenile justice and sometimes eventually CPS again.
+Research shows the majority of youth and families entering CPS quite often will cross paths with children services, foster care, residential treatment, in/out patient psychiatric and medical care, numerous service providers, juvenile justice and sometimes eventually CPS again.
 As a result, most youth and families will need to work with numerous stakeholders and staff across child welfare and juvenile justice such as social workers, clinicians, magistrates, law enforcement, facility staff and administrators.
 Ideally, all stakeholders should have access to previously collected information, additional management forms and assessments.
 And if permission is given, that record should be capable of being updated by other agencies and noted as such.

 This is why case management systems designed to only support case managers with initial intake and placement decisions are not enough.
 They do not provide a comprehensive information system capable of improving the support provided, shortening duration of services, reducing the number of children in the system, or even putting a check mark next to the CCWIS box demonstrating that information is shared across your system.